okandship/h3kv/README.md

 # @okandship/h3kv

-**H3KV** is a tiny, type-safe library for bidirectional conversion between a simple, human-readable markdown format and javascript/typescript data objects, powered by zod and the unified/remark ecosystem.
+**H3KV** is a tiny, type-safe library for bidirectional conversion between a simple, human-readable markdown format and javascript/typescript data objects, powered by zod and the unified/remark ecosystem

 ### the format (H3KV)